isa-ulisboa/msc-gis/exercises/msc-gis-ex04_data_organisation.md

 ## Submission of the exercise

-You should submit your exercise report by email to `ruifigueira@isa.ulisboa.pt` until next class on 6th March 2023.
+You should submit your exercise report Google Forms (see Task 05) until next class on 11th March 2024.
 The report should contain responses to parts of this exercise marked as **QUESTION**

 ## Task 01 - Map the dataset in GIS